athaur-rehaman/AdventureWorks-sales-alanlysis/README.md

-# Sales analysis SQL and PowerBI - AdventureWorks
+# Sales analysis MS Excel SQL and PowerBI - AdventureWorks

 Welcome to my first portfolio project.
 In this data cleaning, analysis and visualisation project, I clean the AdventureWorks dataset with SQL, then visualise it as an interactive 3-page dashboard with PowerBI and also export a static version of the dashboard as a PDF.